-The average of the last five years data shows that graduates had a 99% success rate with 84% being employed in their field of study.
+The average of the last five years' data shows that graduates had a 99% success rate with 83% being employed in their field of study.
 The survey finds that 88% of the graduates chose jobs in Nebraska.
-Approximately 45% of the graduates continue their education after completing a program from Northeast.
+Approximately 46% of the graduates continue their education after completing a program from Northeast.
 Career Services offers lifetime assistance to graduates who continue to look for work or change their career path.
-Additional information on the Graduate Report is available in the Career Services Office located in the College Welcome Center.
+Additional information on the Graduate Report is available in the Career Services Office located in the College Welcome Center, or online at northeast. edu/career-services.